Judy Mellor BA (Hons) Dip.Clin.Psych. C.Psychol. AFBPsS

 My initial sessions usually focus on helping the client to identify and strengthen existing coping abilities and personal resources.
 This then enables the client to work on difficult feelings (often fear or anger) using one or more therapeutic approaches with the aim of eliminating or reducing distress.
 I also think it is very important to equip clients with a psychological "toolkit" to assist them to manage future difficulties which may arise.
 Psychological approaches include the following:

-• Integrative Therapy.
+Integrative Therapy.
 I am also trained in a number of other approaches which can be applied individually or with each other in order to enable the client to address and resolve their specific problems.
-For example, these may include using a Systems Centred approach and CBT for couples in distress; a Psychodynamic approach to address long-standing difficulties in making relationships; Psychosexual therapy for sexual difficulties; a combination of CBT and EMDR therapy to address problems associated with eating disorders, addiction and Obsessive Compulsive Disorder (OCD).
+For example, these may include using a Systems Centred approach and CBT for couples in distress; a Psychodynamic approach to address long-standing difficulties in making relationships; Psychosexual therapy for sexual difficulties; EMDR therapy and CBT for people with depression.